Selling or giving away a cat

 Inspectors can exercise discretion to ensure appropriate action is taken where someone is not complying with the advertising requirement.

-How to sell or rehome a cat or dog in NSW
+How to sell or rehome a cat in NSW

-In NSW, you must microchip your cat or dog before it is 12 weeks old or before you sell it (whichever happens first).
+In NSW, you must microchip your cat before it is 12 weeks old or before you sell it (whichever happens first).
 Some exemptions apply.

-You also need to register dogs by the time they are six months old, and cats by the time they are four months old.
+You also need to register cats by the time they are four months old.

 Once you have paid the registration fee, the animal will have lifetime registration, even if ownership changes.

-Consider desexing your cat or dog prior to selling or giving it away.
+Consider desexing your cat prior to selling or giving it away.
 Desexing can help avoid some unwanted diseases and behaviours and stops unwanted litters.

 Advertise it for sale using an identification number

-As of 1 July 2019, you need to include an identification number is any advertisements when you sell or give away a cat or dog.
+By law, you need to include an identification number is any advertisements when you sell or give away a cat.

 An identification number can be: